-The Hannover Re group is the sole capital provider to Syndicate 6134, which was established in 2018 and underwrites quota share reinsurances of business underwritten by Syndicate 2121 as the host syndicate.
-For the 2019 year of account Syndicate 6134 underwrote gross net written premium of £34.4 million across certain classes within the underwriting capability of the host syndicate.
-This increased to £111.8 million and £64.9 million for the 2020 and the 2021 years of account respectively.
-For the 2022 year of account, Syndicate 6134 is forecast to underwrite £76.5 million of gross net written premium.
+The Hannover Re group is the sole capital provider to Syndicate 6134, which underwrites quota share reinsurances of business underwritten by Syndicate 2121 as the host syndicate.
+For the 2021 year of account Syndicate 6134 underwrote gross net written premium of £76.2 million across certain classes within the underwriting capability of the host syndicate.
+For the 2024 year of account, Syndicate 6134 is forecast to underwrite £110.2 million of gross net written premium.

 Syndicate 2121 is also supported by Hannover Re both as a traditional reinsurer and a long-term capital provider.
-ASML has maintained a strategy of steadily growing Syndicate 2121 with capacity increasing to £600 million in 2021.
-The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas
+ASML has maintained a strategy of steadily growing Syndicate 2121 with capacity increasing to £800 million for 2023 and being held at this level in respect of the 2024 year of account.
+The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio, as well as continued organic growth in a number of areas.

-Syndicate 2121 underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis and financial lines, casualty, marine and energy liability and elements of the UK insurance and specialty classes with longer tail characteristics.
-Syndicate 2121 underwrites business on a global basis: from London; via a service company in Singapore, AUA, which has two branch offices in Australia.
-Until late 2021 the Syndicate also underwrote business from China by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.
+Syndicate 2121 underwrites a broad cross section of classes including marine, property, energy and utility and elements of the specialty class on a predominantly short tail basis and financial lines, casualty, and marine and energy liability with longer tail characteristics.
+In June 2023, Syndicate 2121 ceased to underwrite the UK insurance class first introduced to the syndicate in 2015.
+Syndicate 2121 underwrites business on a global basis from London and via the Australian branches of a Singapore based service company, AUA.
+Until late 2021, Syndicate 2121 also underwrote business from China by way of participating on the Lloyd's China Platform in Shanghai through a division of Lloyd's Insurance Company (China) Limited.
+It also underwrote business from Singapore via AUA until August 2022.

-Syndicate 6134 has not bought reinsurance protection independently of its host Syndicate 2121, but benefits from certain reinsurance protections purchased by Syndicate 2121.
+Syndicate 6134 has not bought reinsurance protection, but benefits from certain reinsurance protections purchased by Syndicate 2121.
 Premiums and claims are ceded under the quota share net of Syndicate 2121's reinsurance where applicable.
 Syndicate 6134 operates on a funds withheld basis, although amounts may be advanced if needed to enable it to finance its standalone obligations.